-Between commissions, ShawnaLee enjoys sketching her children, photographing the wildlife happenings in her yard, sewing clothes for her daughter’s dolls, taking her Girl Scout troops (yes! two troops!) on adventures, riding & walking the local trails, and the endless pursuit of creating!
+Between commissions, ShawnaLee enjoys sketching her children, photographing the wildlife happenings in her yard, sewing clothes for her daughter’s dolls, taking her Girl Scout troop on adventures, riding & walking the local trails, and the endless pursuit of creating!

 In my earliest years, I drew many pictures of our family cats.
 As the years came and went, I found myself excelling in art, and compelled to create portraits of all our family pets.
 In High school, I earned the highest score in my AP Arts classes while painting & selling T-shirts through craft fairs.
 As an entrepreneur, I also supported local not-for-profit causes with my art.
 I was commissioned to create portraits of children, horses, dogs and cats.
 The commissions continued as I studied Illustration and printmaking in college while teaching and developing art courses for Children at a local Guild.